CesiumGS/cesium-ion-3ds-max-plugin/Documentation/DeveloperGuide/README.md

 # Development

-3ds Max runs only on Windows, therefore the following documention is for Windows only.
+3ds Max runs only on Windows, therefore the following documentation is for Windows only.

 The project consists of two parts:
 - a .NET Core project which handles all network interaction.